 - Pool and hot tub heating

-- Parking Fees
+- Cleaning Fees

-Put the rental manager's contact info into your smartphone and wallet for easy access to answers during your stay.
+Put the property manager's contact info into your phone and wallet for easy access to answers during your trip.

 During your Stay

-- To make sure no damages are linked to your visit, make a record of any trouble spots of the rental.
-If you find property damage, or if fixes are required contact the property manager right away.
-If there is a dispute about legal liability later, having the documented problems and communication attempts will be very helpful.
+- Photograph on your arrival.
+To make sure no damages are linked to your visit, create a record of any problem areas of the property.
+If you discover damage, or if fixes are needed contact the rental manager straight away.

 Learn from your Stay